innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_02.md

 ```

 <!-- #region activity=true heading_collapsed=true -->
-### My Observations
+### My observations

 *Click the arrow on the left to reveal my observations*
 <!-- #endregion -->

 <!-- #region activity=true hidden=true -->
-When the programme is run, the robot remains stationary for a moment or two before driving forward at some speed.
+When the program is run, the robot remains stationary for a moment or two before driving forward at some speed.
 As the simulated robot appraoches the obstacle, it starts to slow down, coming to stop as it reaches the obstacle.

 Starting from the second location, the robot behaves in a similar way to the first run, but it doesn't stop when it reaches the obstacle.
 Rather, it runs over the obstacle, slowly at first, then speeds up as it passes the obstacle.

 It seems that as the robot does not get very close to the obstacle *as measured by the ultrasonic sensor*, it does not stop.
 Instead, it continues moving and as the obstacle gets further away, the robot speeds up.

-Looking at the programme, I have annotated it to describe what each line does and relate it the my observations of the robot's behaviour:
+Looking at the program, I have annotated it to describe what each line does and relate it the my observations of the robot's behaviour:

 ```python